Greg Egan

-Greg Egan (born 20 August 1961) is an Australian science fiction writer and amateur mathematician, best known for his works of hard science fiction.
+Greg Egan (born 20 August 1961) is an Australian science fiction writer and mathematician, best known for his works of hard science fiction.
 Egan has won multiple awards including the John W. Campbell Memorial Award, the Hugo Award, and the Locus Award.

 Life and work

-Egan holds a Bachelor of Science degree in Mathematics from the University of Western Australia.
+Egan holds a Bachelor of Science degree in mathematics from the University of Western Australia.

 He published his first work in 1983.
 He specialises in hard science fiction stories with mathematical and quantum ontology themes, including the nature of consciousness.
 Other themes include genetics, simulated reality, posthumanism, mind uploading, sexuality, artificial intelligence, and the superiority of rational naturalism to religion.
 He often deals with complex technical material, like new physics and epistemology.
 He is a Hugo Award winner (with eight other works shortlisted for the Hugos) and has also won the John W. Campbell Memorial Award for Best Science Fiction Novel.
 His early stories feature strong elements of supernatural horror.

 Egan's short stories have been published in a variety of genre magazines, including regular appearances in Interzone and Asimov's Science Fiction.

 Mathematics

+In 2002, Egan co-authored two papers about Riemannian 10j symbols, spin networks appearing in Riemannian quantum gravity, together with John Baez and Dan Christensen.
+Spin networks also play a central role in his novel Schild's Ladder released the same year.

+In 2014, Egan conjectured a generalization of the Grace–Danielsson inequality about the relation of the radii of two spheres and the distance of their respective centres to fit a simplex between them to also hold in higher dimensions, which later became known as the Egan conjecture.
+A proof of the inequality being sufficient was published by him in 2014 under a blog post of John Baez.
+They were lost due to a rearrangement of the website, but the central parts were copied into the original blog post.
+Further comments by Greg Egan on 16 April 2018 concern the search for a generalized conjecture involving ellipsoids.
+A proof of the inequality also being necessary was published by Sergei Drozdov on 16 October 2023 on ArXiv.

-In 2018, Egan described a construction of superpermutations, thus giving an upper bound to their length.
-On 27 February 2019, using ideas developed by Robin Houston and others, Egan produced a superpermutation of n = 7 symbols of length 5906, breaking previous records.
+In 2018, Egan described a construction of superpermutations, thus giving an upper bound to their minimum length.
+On 27 February 2019, using ideas developed by Robin Houston and others, Egan produced a superpermutation of seven symbols of length 5906, breaking previous records.

 Personal life

 As of 2015, Egan lives in Perth.
 He is a vegetarian and an atheist.

-Egan does not attend science fiction conventions, does not sign books, and has stated that he appears in no photographs on the web, though both SF fan sites and Google Search have at times mistakenly represented photos of other people with the same name as those of the writer.
+Egan does not attend science fiction conventions, does not sign books, and has stated that he appears in no photographs on the web, though both SF fan sites and Google Search have at times mistakenly identified him as the subject of photos of other people with the same name.